....to campaign for the party in the 2012 elections?

 Arrogance, mediocrity, anger and worse of all massive corruption which the NDC pout are now the bane of this government that is supposed to be executing a “Better Ghana Agenda”.

-Considering the meager margin by which the NDC won in the last elections it remains a doubt if President Mills can succeed in his second term bid in the 2012 general elections.
+Considering the meagre margin by which the NDC won in the last elections it remains a doubt if President Mills can succeed in his second term bid in the 2012 general elections.

 All is not lost anyway, but if the president can take swift measures to reconcile with the aggrieved party foot soldiers and restructure his government into a “Team A” that can surpass temptations of mediocrity and work diligently to restore the dwindling fortunes of the party ahead of 2012.